aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 ![detector overview](static/imgs/screenshot-4.png)

 There are some really interesting bits of information here.
 First you can see the updates that everything was created, a dataset was added, the backtest job was complete, and 1 alert was added, all of these are in grean near the top.
-Also at teh bottom you'll see a collection of date ranges that showcase the exact time periods for your anomaly detection job, such as the dates that were used for training and the specific date ranges where anomalies could have been detected.
+Also at the bottom you'll see a collection of date ranges that showcase the exact time periods for your anomaly detection job, such as the dates that were used for training and the specific date ranges where anomalies could have been detected.
 Use this information later on your own datasets to confirm a known anomlay was inside the detection period if you're looking to see how Amazon Lookout for Metrics would respond to a specific event.

 In the middle of this page you'll also see that the detection interval was for `1 hour intervals`, this means that the service will be aggregating data as appropriate and then looking for anomalies every hour in the date ranges reported.